zenml-io/zenml/docs/book/user-guide/advanced-guide/infrastructure-management/infrastructure-management.md

 This guide helps builds an understanding of such components:

 - [Understanding various development environments](understanding-environments.md).
+- Learning about various means to [connect to ZenML](connecting-to-zenml.md)
 - Connecting [a git repository](connect-your-git-repository.md).
 - [Dockerization](containerize-your-pipeline.md) of your pipeline.
 - [Scaling to the cloud](scale-compute-to-the-cloud.md).